-Joshua was seen as a ‘naughty’ child, probably due to his undiagnosed learning and behavioural difficulties.
+Joshua was often seen as a ‘naughty’ child, due to his undiagnosed learning and behavioural difficulties.

 After his release, Joshua knew that he could not return to his destructive way of living.

 During his move from London, he endured a period of rough sleeping, sofa surfing and staying in hostels.
-At this stage of life, he was also the father of four children whom he had little contact with.
+At this stage of life, he was also the father of four children with whom he had little contact.